SCHEDULE A QUOTE

 Each year, we all have home improvement projects to maintain and increase the value of our homes.
 If you have a brick home and want a new look that lasts, consider limewashing!
 Limewashed brick has many unique benefits.
 For one, it is non-allergic, antiseptic, and antifungal.
 Added bonus?
 Limewash is also a fire retardant and it helps delay and protects your home from wear and tear.
 It also protects against mosquito larvae, who knew?

 What is Limewash on Brick?

 When a paint has been used since ancient times, you know it’s built to last.
 Limewash paint was formulated ages and ages ago.
 It is natural and made from limestone that has been crushed, burnt and slaked with water to make lime putty.
 Then, the lime putty is matured for many months, before being diluted with water, creating limewash.

-Unlike paint, limewash absorbs with porous surfaces (like brick), and reacts to carbon dioxide, hardening, and forming protective crystalline calcium carbonate, which aids in its protective qualities.
+Unlike paint, limewash absorbs with porous surfaces (like brick), and reacts to carbon dioxide, hardening, and forming protective crystalline calcium carbonate, which assists in its protective qualities.
 Traditionally, tallow or raw linseed oil is added to give limewashing it’s water-shedding qualities, making it a wonderful protectant for your home’s exterior.

 How Long Does Limewash on Brick Last?

 Limewash on brick tends to last about five to ten years in its brightest, whitest shade.
 That said though because it is a natural product made from real, slaked lime, it will slowly patina with time depending on sunlight and weather.
 Many customers report that they enjoy the look of the fading, only needing a new coat every ten years or minor touch-ups at the very least.

 It is a very durable and lasting due to its nature of calcifying to the brick, and protects your brick home exterior while adding an absolutely stunning new look (that looks classically vintage).
 Limewash is unique and different than paint in that it allows moisture to be released by working naturally with your brick.
 A timeless and beautiful choice for historical homes, or standard “modern” homes that just need a bit of character.